-The Region 2 Education Service Center's mission is to be a catalyst for change resulting in student improvement, efficiency, and economy of operation within our region and state.
+The Education Service Center Region 2's mission is to be a catalyst for change resulting in student improvement, efficiency, and economy of operation within our region and state.
 State and local initiatives are implemented within the region and every district within our region is provided both instructional and non-instructional assistance.

 The primary focus of our organization is student achievement.
 We impact student achievement by offering relevant professional development for teachers, administrators, school board members, parents, and other clientele.

 In 1967, the Texas Legislature and the State Board of Education established twenty Education Service Centers throughout the state.
 Initially, the service centers were established to provide media services and limited instruction-related training for teachers.

 The ESC-2 has evolved over-time and has embraced many new responsibilities.
 Concentrating on professional development, certification, cooperative purchasing, distance learning, computer services, and other technology related areas to meet the increasing needs of Texas Coastal Bend schools.

 What is the Education Service Center?

 The Education Service Center is a non-profit service organization created to provide various services to schools and other stakeholders.